sourcegraph/src-cli/README.md

 You can then invoke it via `src-cli`.

+## Timeouts

+`src` waits up to 5 minutes for the server to start responding to a request.
+To change this, set the `SRC_RESPONSE_HEADER_TIMEOUT` environment variable to a duration such as `30s` or `10m`, or to `0` to disable the timeout.
+This timeout only applies until the server sends its response headers — responses that stream data for a long time, such as large search job results, are not interrupted.

 ## Telemetry

 `src` includes the operating system and architecture in the `User-Agent` header sent to Sourcegraph.
 For example, running `src` version 3.21.10 on an x86-64 Linux host will result in this header: